DENVER EDUCATION ATTAINMENT NETWORKCLEAR PATHS. BRIGHT FUTURES.

 To increase college attainment for students in Denver, DEAN will develop an understanding of data, data systems and improved data sharing to align our partners’ efforts toward a common goal.

 Increase college attainment for students and graduates of Denver Public Schools (DPS) through collective impact strategies that enable meaningful college and career opportunities for all.

-Denver Public Schools is the fastest-growing urban school district in the country with over 91,000 students, a largely low-income district with 68.5 percent of students qualifying for free and reduced price lunch and the largest school district in Colorado.
+Denver Public Schools is among the fastest-growing urban school districts in the country with over 91,000 students, a largely low-income district with 67.3 percent of students qualifying for free and reduced price lunch and the largest school district in Colorado.

-The district’s largest minority demographic groups are the two most negatively impacted by Colorado’s attainment gap – Latinos (56 percent) and African-American students (14 percent).
+The district’s largest minority demographic groups are the two most negatively impacted by Colorado’s attainment gap – Latino (55.5 percent) and African-American students (13.4 percent).